tayyabsaleem7756/ignicube/README.md

 ## Step 1.
 Prerequisites

 Node.js must be installed before installing Cypress.
-NodeJS is a runtime environment that's helps to create server-side JavaScript applications.
+NodeJS is a runtime environment that helps to create server-side JavaScript applications.

 ### 1.1 Installing Node.js

-You can use the below link to install Node.js.
+You can use the link below to install Node.js.
 Then click the Windows installer .msi file for installation. https://nodejs.org/en/download

 Hopefully, npm installed with Node.js there is only need to update NPM using following command